 - In a food processor, add the bread, parsley and garlic.
 Process until you have coarse bread crumbs.

-- Drizzle with olive oil.
+- Drizzle the top of each tomato with olive oil.

 - Bake for 20-30 minutes or until the breadcrumb topping is golden brown and the tomatoes have softened.

 - Choose firm, ripe tomatoes that feel heavy for their size.

 - To make breadcrumbs from fresh bread, dry a few slices in the oven set to 350 degrees for a few minutes.
 Then process the dried bread for crumbs.